AnshumanTripathi/AnshumanTripathi/Readme.md

 Hi, I am Anshuman Tripathi.
 I am a Platform and DevOps Engineer at [Clover Networks Inc.](https://www.clover.com/)

-## My 2023 Goals
+## My 2024 Goals
-- [ ] Gain more experience with Kubernetes.
+- [x] Gain more experience with Kubernetes.
-- [ ] More practice on problem solving and algorithms.
+- [x] More practice on problem solving and algorithms.
-- [ ] Open source a project.
+- [x] Open source a project.
 - [X] Create my own blog hosted on Github Pages

 ## Connect with me